Using the Services of an Agent, Distributor or Re-seller is an Easy Way to Enter the Japanese Market

 However, given the close-knit nature of business circles and the traditional wariness towards foreign suppliers in Japan, replacing an agent or distributor could damage a UK firm‘s reputation – and even compromise its entire market strategy – if not handled sensitively.

-Japanese agents may request “parting compensation” in the event the UK exporter decides to dissolve the distribution agreement.
-Since this is common practice in Japan, UK companies should address this eventuality prior to signing a contract.
+Japanese agents may request “parting compensation” in the event the overseas exporter decides to dissolve the distribution agreement.
+Since this is common practice in Japan, overseas companies should address this eventuality prior to signing a contract.

-UK companies should ensure comprehensive due diligence is carried out prior to the signing of any distribution agreements.
-In addition, UK firms should check whether the distributor handles competing lines, is restricted to operating in a particular industry group (keiretsu) or has any other potential conflicts of interest.
+Companies should ensure comprehensive due diligence is carried out prior to the signing of any distribution agreements.
+In addition, firms should check whether the distributor handles competing lines, is restricted to operating in a particular industry group (keiretsu) or has any other potential conflicts of interest.

 Another important consideration is sales commissions paid to agents and distributors.